Volvo 140 Series: North Korean Exports

 In 1973 Sweden established diplomatic relations with North Korea.
-Around 1000 Volvo 144 were ordered by North Korea and delivered, but apparently never paid for, with the outstanding debits still existing in 2025.
+Around 1000 Volvo 144 were ordered by North Korea and delivered, but apparently never paid for, with the outstanding debits still existing in 2026.
 The 144 remained one of the few western cars on North Korean roads for several decades.

 145 Express

-As a replacement for the Volvo Duett, Volvo produced a high roofed version of the Volvo 145 station wagon, known as the 145 Express.
+As a replacement for the Volvo Duett, Volvo produced a high roofed version of the Volvo 145 estate, known as the 145 Express.
 From the windscreen back, the roof was raised by approximately 5 cm, and from the B-pillar back it was raised again by about 30 cm.
-It was available in three configurations: standard station wagon (full glazing and five seats with the option of an extra two rear-facing seats), fully glazed panel-van with only two seats, and a two-seater panel van with no glass in the rear doors and rear quarter panels.
+It was available in three configurations: standard estate (full glazing and five seats with the option of an extra two rear-facing seats), fully glazed panel-van with only two seats, and a two-seater panel van with no glass in the rear doors and rear quarter panels.
 It found a niche market, and several coachbuilder firms later made Express versions of the 245.
 Its rear hatch was made of glass-reinforced plastic.